 Top TEN #10 – Be the Challenger

 If you’ve not read The Challenger Sale by Dixon and Adamson, I highly recommend it.
-Not since Neil Rackham’s SPIN Selling have I come across a better sales book.
+Not since Neil Rackham’s SPIN Selling have I come across a comparable book on sales.
 Given that its origins are from the previous financial crisis, it’s more relevant today than when it was published in 2011.

 Here are the reasons why I like it:

 - Science: The principles outlined in The Challenger Sale are based on surveys of hundreds of frontline sales managers.
 In the book’s foreword, written by Rackham, he writes: “The logic… leads to the inescapable conclusion that this is very different thinking, and it works.”
 He sees the Challenger approach as the fourth breakthrough in sales.
 Considering that the second breakthrough was ninety-five years ago this is significant.

 - Control: The Challenger approach puts sales teams in the driver’s seat.
 BUT, before we can get there, it compels us to know more about the prospect than they know about themselves.
 A deep dive into our market, customer data, and customer experiences, is the prerequisite to gaining this control.

 - Method: The Challenger approach is not about what we’re selling but how we’re selling.
 It’s solution selling but in a different way: a combination of what the authors call commercial teaching and constructive tension.

 - Insights: Which of the following sales types do you think is the LEAST effective?
 Read on for the answer but write it down first!
 1. Hard Worker; 2.
 Challenger; 3.
 Relationship Builder; 4.
 Lone Wolf; or 5.
 Reactive Problem Solver.